icedq/icedq-docs/docs/embedded-cluster-icedq-install.md

 # Configure & Deploy iCEDQ
-All the configuration for the application and platform installer must be done via the Platform Installer UI.
+All the application and platform installer configurations must be done via the Platform Installer UI.
 Making changes to underlying Kubernetes resources is not supported.

 ### Repository Settings

-Follow below steps in the Repository Database section

-1. Click the checkbox if you would like to use an externally hosted PostgreSQL database otherwise keep it selected.
+1. Click the checkbox if you would like to use an externally hosted PostgreSQL database; otherwise, keep it selected.
 2. Input the username and password for the PostgreSQL database.

 ![Repository Settings](/img/repository-db-settings.png)